corda/corda-solutions/docs/source/corda-modelling-notation/overview/overview-whycdl.rst

   There is a very important distinction between these two layers: The Ledger layer is the only part of the CorDapp where you get the Distributed Ledger guarantee of shared data and shared execution logic.
 The Flows and API may be distributed as part of the developed CorDapp and may represent the intended use of the CorDapp, but any party can rewrite the Flows in the Orchestration Layer to execute any logic they want.

   Put another, exaggerated way, an assets trading CorDapp might be distributed with Flows for issuance, transfer, settlement, ie the intended actions.
 However, just because the CorDapp developers didn’t write a ‘steal all the assets’ Flow doesn’t mean that a nefarious actor can’t write their own.
 It’s the constraints baked into the Ledger Layer which stop the assets being stolen.
 Hence, when describing and reasoning about Corda, it is essential to split out the Ledger Layer from the Orchestration Layer and consider them separately.
-The modelling notation needs to draw a clear distinction between these layers.
+The design language needs to draw a clear distinction between these layers.

 **4. Privacy is Key**